Modularis: Modular Relational Analytics over Heterogeneous Distributed Platforms: From operators to complex query plans

-This optimization is easily applicable because of the modularity of our operators.
-In the case of more sophisticated monolithic operators, a system engineer would have to take special care of this case by adapting a large part of the system and possibly by reimplementing parts of the algorithm.
-On the other hand, Modularis restructures the sub-operators inside the query plans more beneficially and takes advantage of the common attribute in a sequence of joins.
-After it performs all the network partitioning phases in the beginning of the inner plan of Figure~\ref{fig:modular_join}, Modularis carries out all the local partitioning phases in the first nested map.
+This optimization is easily applied because of the operator modularity.
+In the case of monolithic operators, a system engineer would have to take special care of this case by adapting a large part of the system and possibly by reimplementing parts of the algorithm.
+In contrast, Modularis restructures the sub-operators inside the query plans and takes advantage of the common attribute in a sequence of joins.
+After it performs all the network partitioning phases at the beginning of the inner plan of Figure~\ref{fig:modular_join}, it carries out all the local partitioning phases in the first nested map.
 Finally, it forms a sequence of \texttt{BuildProbe} operators where the output of the $n-1$-th \texttt{BuildProbe} is the input of the $n$-th \texttt{BuildProbe} and the final build probe output is the input of the \texttt{ParametrizedMap} operator.